Blick.ch Redesign

 We completely redesigned the homepage structure to be more rigid and help users easily find the content they want.
 A new cascading content layout now establishes a clearer hierarchy between breaking and regular stories, which encourages users to scroll and discover more.
 On the article level, we introduced recirculation components to provide users with opportunities to dive deeper into a topic.
 For the desktop experience, a new side column significantly increases ad space without disrupting the reading flow.

-25% increase in user scroll depth
+25% increase in homepage scroll depth

 10% increase in session duration